 While the statewide mask order has exceptions-including for mental health and disability-businesses and places like courts can make their own rules.
 It's like NO SHIRT, NO SHOES, NO SERVICE.
-Without a mask, you probably won't be allowed to enter a building, participate in a court appointment, or get services you might need.
-Other people might be disrespectful if they see you without a mask.
+Without a mask,

 How can I find a way to wear a mask that doesn't upset me so much?